Innovative ideas for pioneering CO₂ applications

 Horizontal radially split volute casing pump in back pull-out design, with radial impeller, single-entry, single-stage, to DIN EN ISO 5199, dimensions to DIN EN ISO 2858, complemented by nominal diameters DN25 and ≥DN200, in large range of material and seal variants; also available as a variant with "wet" shaft and conical seal chamber.
 ATEX-compliant version available.

-Diaphragm valve to DIN/EN with flanged ends or threaded socket ends, in straight-way pattern; shut-off and sealing to atmosphere by supported and confined diaphragm; body with coating or lining, position indicator with integrated stem protection.
+Weir-type diaphragm valve to DIN/EN with flanged ends or threaded socket ends, in straight-way pattern; shut-off and sealing to atmosphere by supported and confined diaphragm; body with coating or lining, position indicator with integrated stem protection.
 All moving parts are separated from the fluid by the diaphragm.
 Maintenance-free.